-Proposals are now being accepted for the 2019 UT Energy Journalism Fellowship.
+The application process for the 2019 UT Energy Journalism Fellowship has closed.

-The Fellowship is designed to give an energy journalist the opportunity to work on a long-form energy writing project of their choosing in proximity to the University of Texas at Austin’s 300+ renowned energy experts.
+The Fellowship is designed to give an energy journalist the opportunity to work on a long-form energy writing project in proximity to the University of Texas at Austin’s 300+ renowned energy experts.
 The one-year Fellowship is sponsored and hosted by the university’s Energy Institute.

 As an Energy Journalism Fellow, recipients are expected to take full-time residence at UT Austin and should not hold other jobs concurrently.
-Under the official title of “Research Fellow” recipients will earn an annual salary of $65,000 with benefits as authorized by the Texas legislature.
-Fellows also will have a travel budget of $3,500 to work on their book or other project, will be issued a laptop computer for the duration of the Fellowship, will have full library and internet access, and will be provided a workspace at the Energy Institute.
+Under the official title of “Research Fellow” recipients earn an annual salary of $65,000 with benefits as authorized by the Texas legislature.
+Fellows also will have a travel budget to work on their book or other project, are issued a laptop computer for the duration of the Fellowship, have full library and internet access, and are provided a workspace at the Energy Institute.